 ✔ Inexpensive Thai food with availability of Western restaurant options

 ✔ Outdoors recreation: scuba, snorkeling, water snow sports, hiking, biking

 ✔ Inexpensive massages($5 foot massage) and spa treatments

 For a $1,000 USD monthly vacation budget; this rental in Prachuap, South Eastern Coastal Thailand checked off all of our requirements in addition to being inexpensive with prices starting at $21 USD per night so one month’s stay (31 nights) would cost $651 which leaves $349 for food, entertainment, and Thai massages, etc. In terms of food cost, a meal of savory grilled chicken or fish with sticky rice plus freshly made to order papaya salad and Thai iced tea will set you back only $3.50 USD.

 If a non-touristy small beach town is attractive to you, Prachuap is that place.

-This vacation rental retreat aptly named Baan Aomjai (which means “home of warm hearts” in the Thai language) is located in Prachuap Khiri Khan, a beach side town in Thailand accessible by inexpensive daily comfy air conditioned express bus directly from the airport.
-Fly into Bangkok International Airport (aka Suvarnabhumi Airport code: BKK) and take the express bus or take a taxi/Uber into Bangkok to take a scenic train ride to the friendly beach town of Prachuap.
+This vacation rental retreat aptly named Baan Aomjai (which means “home of warm hearts” in the Thai language) is located in Prachuap Khiri Khan, a beach side town in Thailand accessible by daily air conditioned deluxe express bus directly from the airport.
+Upon arrival at Bangkok International Airport (aka Suvarnabhumi Airport code: BKK) you can choose to take the express bus to Prachuap or alternatively take a taxi/Uber into Bangkok then take a scenic train ride from the Bangkok Train Station – namely the Hua Lamphong Railway Station to the beach town of Prachuap.